 Each floor in Dodge has a floor lounge with couches and coffee tables.
 Each floor also has a kitchenette with a stove top, sink, microwave, and a community refrigerator.
 The basement of Dodge has free laundry facilities.
 The main lounge in Dodge is equipped with wireless internet, couches, a television with cable television, a pool table, and vending machines.

-Affectionately known as "GP", Glen Park houses about 40 women who are either junior or senior standing.
+Affectionately known as "GP", Glen Park houses about 40 women who are sophomore, junior, or senior standing.
 GP is the only entirely single sex residence hall on campus.

-In GP there are two study lounges with tables, chairs, and couches.
-There is also a television lounge complete with couches and cable.
+In GP there is one study lounge with tables, chairs, and couches.
 In Glen Park there is a free laundry facility and a full kitchen.
 The kitchen is equipped with a microwave, a refrigerator, and a stove.

 Social Justice Learning Community